-

 How long do these cases typically run for?

-It is difficult to establish a typical duration for collective action proceedings, as we have noted that their duration can easily vary significantly from case to case.
-This is because the duration of a case depends on several factors affected by a high degree of unpredictability, such as the complexity of the legal or factual issues involved and the court’s familiarity with the peculiarities of collection action proceedings.
+It is difficult to establish a typical duration for collective action proceedings, as their duration can vary significantly from case to case.
+This is because the duration of a case depends on several factors affected by a high degree of unpredictability, such as the complexity of the legal or factual issues involved and the court’s familiarity with the peculiarities of collective action proceedings.
+That said, the most recent available data suggest that the preliminary phase on the admissibility of an action generally requires a few months for an initial ruling on admissibility.

 -